Eggmansworld/tp-it-guides/README.md

   - Open Services (services.msc)
   - Find PostgreSQL 8.3, right-click, and click Restart

-That’s It!
+That’s it.
 PostgreSQL will now:
   - Only listen for connections from localhost
   - Only allow access via password from 127.0.0.1
   - Block all remote access attempts